This patch follows D85345 and adds more noundef attributes to return values/arguments of library functions

 that are mostly about accessing the file system or processes.

-They are neither struct nor undef, so they cannot contain undef even if they're lowered to iN in IR.
-So, it is fine to use noundef for them.
+They are neither struct nor union, so they cannot contain undef even if they're lowered to iN in IR.
+So, it is fine to add noundef to them.

 - For mode_t, either int or long is used in practice because programmers use bit manipulation.
 So, I think it is okay that it's never aggregate in practice.